SNY: History

-SportsNet New York was launched on March 16, 2006.
-The network was created in order for the New York Mets to better leverage the team's television broadcasting rights, which were previously held by Cablevision for its regional sports networks MSG and FSN New York.
-From 1998 to 2002, Cablevision had a monopoly on the cable television rights to all local professional sports franchises in the New York City market, which resulted in the company using those rights for various business practices (some controversial among viewers and local media analysts) such as moving certain games to its MSG Metro Channels, a group of locally based services that had limited distribution on most cable providers in the New York City metropolitan area.
-In 2002, YankeeNets – then the corporate entity which owned both the New York Yankees and New Jersey Nets – ended the monopoly by launching the YES Network to serve as the local cable broadcaster of their games, leaving the Mets in the Cablevision fold until that team's contract with the company (the dominant cable provider outside of Manhattan and the adjacent boroughs) expired in 2005.
-Its owners at the time is Comcast, Time Warner Cable, Wilpon, CBS Sports and Dish Network.
+SportsNet New York was created in order for the New York Mets to better leverage the team's television broadcasting rights, which were previously held by Cablevision.

+From 1998 to 2002, Cablevision had a monopoly on the cable television rights to all local professional sports franchises in the New York City market through FSN New York and MSG Network.
+The company used those rights for various business practices (some controversial among viewers and local media analysts) such as moving certain games to its MSG Metro Channels, a group of locally based services that had limited distribution on most cable providers in the New York City metropolitan area.

+In 2002, YankeeNets – then the corporate entity which owned both the New York Yankees and New Jersey Nets – ended the monopoly by launching the YES Network to serve as the local cable broadcaster of their games.
+The Mets continued in the Cablevision fold until that team's contract with the company (the dominant cable provider outside of Manhattan and the adjacent boroughs) expired in 2005.

+On March 16, 2006, the New York Mets launched SportsNet New York in partnership with cable television providers Comcast and Time Warner Cable.

 By 2011, through its majority ownership, the Mets received $68 million in revenue from SportsNet New York for the broadcast rights to its games.
 In 2013, Bloomberg estimated that $1.2 billion of the Mets' $2.1 billion value came from SNY.

 From the network's founding until 2017, its headquarters was located in the Time-Life Building at Rockefeller Center, on the corner of Avenue of the Americas and West 51st Street in Manhattan (in the former home of the now-defunct CNN news program American Morning).
 In March 2017, the network relocated to 4 World Trade Center.
-Part of SNY's studio facility is leased to NFL Network for that network's morning show Good Morning Football.
+From 2018 to 2024, NFL Network's morning show Good Morning Football was produced from SNY's studios.

+In 2025, SNY announced an agreement with Major League Baseball to launch a direct-to-consumer streaming service for SNY through MLB.com and the MLB app.
+The agreement includes a tie-in with MLB.tv which will allow users to subscribe to a bundle including both services.
+Cable subscribers will be able to use TV Everywhere to stream SNY through MLB.com.